List of contents:

 FV Player Pay Per View WooCommerce is an additional plugin, that works with FV Player and allows users to restrict their content to be accessible only to those, who will pay for watching it.
 It’s specifically designed to automatically integrate with the popular WooCommerce plugin and using it for easily selling the access to your video content.

-If you do not have the WooCommerce plugin installed already, it will be installed automatically, alongside with the WooCommerce PayPal Checkout Gateway extension.
+If you do not have the WooCommerce plugin installed already, it will be installed automatically, alongside with the PayPal Payments plugin.

 How Does Pay Per View Work?